Ishant14/Large-Scale-Systems-Design-Explanation/README.md

 # Large-Scale-System-Design

 Explanations of how large systems are designed and scaled.
+In designing procedure;

+- What system requirements are
+- What system capacity is
+- What system APIs are
+- How system is designed at the first stage
+- How system databases choose and design (NoSQL or RDMBS)
+- What replication, sharding, load balancer is and how they are used
+- How caching mechanism is used
+- How system is designed at final stage are explained in detail.

+------- SYSTEM THAT ARE EXPLAINED -----------

 - Design A WebSite Like PasteBin	Update Design A WebSite Like PasteBin
 - Design System Like Youtube	Update Design System Like Youtube